JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 }
 ```

-Thus far, the dependency is dynamically included in the R object; that is serialised to JSON, but it is not yet actually imported in the document---this happens in the JavaScript binding.
+Thus far, the dependency\index{dependency} is dynamically included in the R object; that is serialised to JSON, but it is not yet actually imported in the document---this happens in the JavaScript binding.

 The first thing we ought to do is mirror the if-statement that was created in the `renderBoxxy` function.
 If the numbers should be animated, the function can use countup; if not, it must insert the text with `insertText` just like it does for the `title`.